How Packed Is It, Really?: Introduction

 We can compute the congestion of a quadtree cell by finding all the segments of the curve which intersect it, then explicitly computing the total length of the intersections.
 However, naively searching for all the segments intersecting each of the squares takes $O(n^2)$ time.
 To speed things up, we store each segment at some quadtree cell with comparable length.
 For a given cell, its short segments are those stored at descendants in the quadtree, and its long segments are those stored at ancestors.
 To find the congestion of a cell, we compute the sum of its long and short congestions -- the congestions with respect to all of its long and short segments, respectively.
 We can quickly compute the short congestion of a cell by summing the lengths of short segments in the quadtree bottom-up.

-Exactly computing the long congestion can be tricky.
+Exactly computing the long congestion is somewhat tricky.
 Fortunately, approximating the long congestion only requires counting the maximum number of long segments intersecting any cell.
 If every cell intersects only a few long segments, then we can quickly enumerate all the intersections by searching the quadtree top-down.
 If there is a cell intersecting many long segments, then the algorithm performs an exponential search to guess how many intersections it has.
 The algorithm quickly verifies its guess by taking a random sample of input segments, enumerating its intersections with each quadtree cell, and using the counts to estimate the maximum number of intersections.

-\paragraph*{Highlight.}
+\myparagraph{Highlight.}

-This work breaks what was previously believed to be a lower bound on the running time for approximating congestion (i.e., $\Omega(n^{4/3})$).
-While most of the tools we use are standard, the way we combine them is highly non-trivial and offers new insights into the problem.
+This work ``bends'' what was previously believed to be a lower bound on the running time for approximating congestion (i.e., $\Omega(n^{4/3})$).
+While most of the tools we use are standard, the way we combine them is non-trivial and offers new insights into the problem.

-Since we lose constant factors in several places, the resulting approximation factor is quite bad compared to previous work.
+Since we lose constant factors in several places, the resulting approximation factor is quite bad compared to previous work (i.e., $42$ vs. $6$).
 However, our algorithm runs in near-linear time, which is significantly faster.
-We find this result surprising, as it bypasses the lower bound for the closely related Hopcroft problem mentioned above.
+We find this result surprising, as it bypasses the barrier formed by the Hopcroft problem mentioned above.

 \paragraph*{Paper organization.} We start in \secref{prelims} by providing some definitions and background.
-In \secref{long:and:short}, we reduce the problem of computing the congestion to that of computing the congestions of a constant number of quadtrees.
+In \secref{long:and:short}, we reduce the problem of computing the congestion to that of computing the congestions of a small number of quadtrees.
 This in turn reduces to the problem of computing the congestion from long and short segments.
-The short congestion is handled in \secref{short:alg}, while the main challenge of approximating the long congestion is addressed in \secref{long}.
+The short congestion is handled in \secref{short:alg}, while the main challenge of approximating the long congestion is addressed in \secref{long}, where we approximate the load of the long segments -- i.e., the maximum number of long segments intersecting a single cell of the quadtree.
 In \secref{together}, we put everything together.
 We conclude in \secref{conclusions} with a few remarks.